 At the beginning of February, the United Nations temporarily suspended peace talks aimed at resolving Syria’s five-year civil war.
 The UN said the process was to be resumed on February 25 and called on the sides involved to do more to achieve progress.

 An ambitious plan to end hostilities in Syria with verifiable results within a week, revived the Geneva-3 peace talks, when Kerry and Lavrov unveiled the truce plan in Munich last Friday.
 While the humanitarian aid has begun flowing into besieged towns in Syria this week, the warring sides have yet to end hostilities.

-Posted by GPD on February 20, 2016, With 6299 Reads Filed under Government & Politics.
+Posted by GPD on February 20, 2016, With 6306 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.